Akshaykhanna111/Transforming-and-Analyzing-Data-with-PostgreSQL/starting_with_questions.md

 order by avg_qty_sold desc

 ```
+Owing to very less matches between sessions and analytics tables plus the filter of transactionid being applied on sessions - total count of rows is 101 and hence the avg qty will be on the lower side due to lack of sufficient data

 Answer:
 Following are the top 5 city and country combinations (after excluding scenarios where junk values are present in city and country)-